 Mr. Ford’s commitment was evident in the Lions’ return “home” to a new downtown Detroit stadium, Ford Field, in 2002.
 The $500 million stadium enhanced the Lions’ ability to compete in several facets of the game.
 In this NFL age, the revenues produced from Ford Field help level the economic playing field with the Lions’ NFL counterparts.

-“We wouldn’t be here if it were not for the Ford family, who led the way in developing Ford Field as a catalyst for the redevelopment of downtown Detroit, including the return of the Super Bowl to Detroit,” former NFL Commissioner Paul Tagliabue pronounced in 2006 during his annual state of the league press conference held just prior to Super Bowl XL.
+“We wouldn’t be here if it were not for the Ford family, who led the way in developing Ford Field as a catalyst for the redevelopment of downtown Detroit, including the return of the Super Bowl to Detroit,” former NFL Commissioner Paul Tagliabue declared in 2006 during his annual state of the league press conference held just prior to Super Bowl XL.

 “And the Ford family’s leadership has certainly been a big part, not just of the NFL and NFL history, but of Detroit and our nation’s history.”